-(Q) DEFERRED INFLOWS AND OUTFLOWS
+(P) DEFERRED INFLOWS AND OUTFLOWS

 The University has deferred inflows of resources.
-The deferred inflows of resources are an acquisition of net assets by the University that is applicable to a future reporting period and include pension and OPEB related deferred inflows and deferred amount of debt refunding.
+The deferred inflows of resources are an acquisition of net assets by the University that is applicable to a future reporting period and include pension and OPEB related deferred inflows and deferred amounts on debt refunding.